 The Mirage F1 in Combat

 The Mirage F1 was a very successful platform and served in many conflicts around the world.
 One of the first combat missions was when the French Air Force deployed Mirage F1s into Africa to intervene between Chad and Libya during Operation Manta in 1983 and 1984.
-Iraq used the F1 in their war against Iran intensively for interception, ground attack, and anti-shipping missions.
+Iraq used the F1 in its war against Iran intensively for interception, ground attack, and anti-shipping missions.
 During Desert Storm, many of these Mirage F1s were flown across the border to Iran who retained them in their air forces.
 The F1 has seen combat with Morocco, South African Air Force, and during Desert Storm by Qatari and French forces as part of the multinational forces.

 What Contracted Aggressor Air Services Mean to the Future of Air Combat Operations